efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

     >>> from pydevmgr_core.nodes import AllTrue
     >>> all_standstill = AllTrue(nodes=[tins.motor1.stat.is_standstill, tins.motor2.stat.is_standstill])
-    >>> wait( [all_standstill] )
+    >>> wait( all_standstill )

 A good practice would be also to add a node which check any errors and raise an exception in case of error, pydevmgr as this (in v>0.4):

 .. code-block:: python

-   from pydevmgr import NodeAlias

    wait (  [mgr.motor1.move_abs(4.5, 0.8), mgr.motor1.move_abs(4.5, 0.8),  mgr.motor1.stat.noerror_check,  mgr.motor2.stat.noerror_check ] )

-The noerror_check is a :class:`pydevmgr_core.NodeAlias` returning always True but raise an exception in case of error (non zero error_code).
-This allow to interupt the wait with an exception raised.
+The noerror_check is a :class:`pydevmgr_core.NodeAlias` returning always True but raise an exception in case of device error (not RPC-Error, but the FB error).
+This allow to interrupt the wait with an exception raised.

 .. _configuration files: http://www.eso.org/~eeltmgr/ICS/documents/IFW_HL/sphinx_doc/html/manuals/fcf/src/docs/devmgr.html#configuration